-Laser points were collected over the study areas using a LiDAR laser system set to acquire points with full overlap (i.e., $\geq$ 50% side-lap) to ensure complete coverage and minimize laser shadows created by buildings and tree canopies.
-Figure 2 below illustrates the location, swath width and the overlap of the planned flight lines for the Sumpter AOI.
-A real-time kinematic (RTK) survey was conducted in the study area for quality assurance purposes.
-The accuracy of the LiDAR data is described as standard deviations of divergence (sigma ~ $\sigma$ ) from RTK ground survey points and root mean square error (RMSE) which considers bias (upward or downward).
-These statistics are calculated cumulatively.
-For the Sumpter AOI, the data have the following accuracy statistics:
+Laser points were collected over the study areas using a LiDAR laser system set to acquire points with full overlap (i.e., \geq 50% side-lap) to ensure complete coverage and minimize laser shadows created by buildings and tree canopies.
+A real-time kinematic (RTK) survey was conducted throughout the study area for quality assurance purposes.
+The accuracy of the LiDAR data is described as standard deviations of divergence (sigma \sim σ) from RTK ground survey points and root mean square error (RMSE) which considers bias (upward or downward).
+For the SR410 study area, the data have an RMSE of 0.10 feet, a 1-sigma absolute deviation of 0.10 feet and a 2-sigma absolute deviation of 0.20 feet.

-- RMSE of 0.02 meters

-- 1-sigma absolute deviation of 0.02 meters

-- 2-sigma absolute deviation of 0.04 meters